Table of Contents

 Comment Here

-- A 60 year old man presents with abdominal pain and a CT reveals a mass within the gastrointestinal system, which is resected.
+- A 60 year old man presents with abdominal pain.
+A CT scan reveals a mass within the gastrointestinal system, which is resected.
 Histopathologic examination reveals a submucosal mass composed of spindle cells with lightly eosinophilic cytoplasm arranged in a syncytial pattern.
 The pathologic diagnosis is a GIST, spindle cell type.
 Which of the following answer choices correlates with the most favorable prognosis for this patient?

 - KIT mutation present